 Project Scoping Phase

-Define assessment boundaries clearly by identifying what processing activities the PIA will cover.
+Define assessment boundaries clearly as the first part of a structured process by identifying what processing activities the PIA will cover.
 Scope creep during assessment leads to incomplete analysis and missed risks.

 Document existing privacy measures and compliance status to establish baseline protection levels.
 Understanding current state helps identify incremental risks.